camillepltr/ComputerVision/README.md

 ## Code location

-The code for this assignment is built on top of the provided TIPS application.
+The code for this assignment is built on top of the provided TIPS application, the unused files (all but MyApplication.cpp and Utilities) were removed.

 The part I wrote is all contained in the file `MyApplication.cpp`.

 ## Solution execution

-The solution for the assignment can be executed by executing the full solution and pressing key **m**.

 The plate location that the solution finds is displayed on the video as it goes.